Our Proven 7-Step Content Development Process

 There are a few ways to come up with topics to write about.

-We’re going to look at competitor analysis, target audience searches, and semantically related terms to start.
+To start, we’re going to look at our competitors’ content, target audience searches, and semantically related search terms.

 Competitor Analysis